Mongoose2k3/HowTo/README.md

 # How to track geographical distribution?
 1. owners of platforms/channels are usually provided with "Analytical" tools/reports
 2. can it be done differently?
+3. How can such information be brought into a single dashboard?

 # Which Platforms to Use for Video sharing?